December 30, 1999: Microsoft hits the height of its 1990s dominance and begins its early-2000s decline, clearing a gap at the top for Apple.

 Then-Apple CEO John Sculley signed a deal with Bill Gates to give Microsoft “non-exclusive, worldwide, royalty-free, perpetual, nontransferable license to use [parts of the Mac technology] in present and future software programs” for its fledgling Windows operating system.

-By the time of Jobs’ return to Apple in 1997, Cupertino appeared so far from a contender that Microsoft was willing to bail out the company as part of a deal involving Internet Explorer.
+By the time of Jobs’ return to Apple in 1997, Cupertino appeared so far from a contender that Microsoft was willing to bail out the company with a $150 million lifeline as part of a deal involving Internet Explorer.
 Apple was said to be 90 days away from bankruptcy at that point.

 So what changed?